usnistgov/ARIAC/docs/tutorials/tutorial_7.rst

 This tutorial shows how to move the robots through service calls using the following steps:

-  - Create a C++ class for interfacing with MoveIt (``src/robot_commander.cpp``).
+  - Create a C++ class for interfacing with MoveIt (:file:`src/robot_commander.cpp`).

     - Initialize a MoveGroupInterface object for each robot.
     - Create a service server for each robot.
 Service requests sent to these service servers will be used to move the robots to their home position.
   - Create a Python method that will be used to move the robot to its home position using a service client.
-  - Call the Python method from the script ``tutorial_7.py`` to move the robots to their home positions.
+  - Call the Python method from the script :file:`tutorial_7.py` to move the robots to their home positions.

 Package Structure
 =================

-Updates and additions that are specific to :inline-tutorial:`tutorial 7`  are highlighted in the tree below.
+Updates and additions that are specific to :tuto:`Tutorial 7`  are highlighted in the tree below.

 .. code-block:: text
     :emphasize-lines: 2, 6-7, 12-13, 21